 What is SERU?

 SERU is a computer-based assessment sat at a TfL service centre.
 It is mandatory for new applicants for a London private hire driver's licence.
-The assessment lasts around 90 minutes and contains roughly 70 questions across safety, equality, and regulatory understanding.
+TfL treats it as a competency assessment of safety, equality and regulatory understanding rather than a simple percentage-pass paper, and uses a mix of multiple-choice and missing-word / sentence-completion questions drawn from the PHV Driver's Handbook.

 Question formats